kevinolega/callcentertrainingtips/_posts/2019-05-31-clothing-schedule.md

 Bring your wallet and phone.

-Maybe bring tissue, wetwipes.
+Maybe bring tissue, wet wipes.

 Bring your house keys.

-If you have the means, bring a home prepared meal and snack.
+If you have the means, bring a home-prepared meal and snack.

 That's it.

-But if you struggle with what you wear, and go around your room deciding and this happens more that once a week, you are literally throwing your life away.
+But if you struggle with what you wear, and go around your room deciding and this happens more than once a week, you are literally throwing your life away.

 If you have this problem, your performance at work is suffering.

 Some people say buti na maganda wag lang late.

-Well those people get fired.
+Well, those people get fired.

 Lucky for you.